StanfordDataCompressionClass/notes/src/projects.md

 ### III.
 Final presentation

-**2025/12/04 Thu Time TBD, Location TBD**
+**2025/12/04 Thu 1:30 pm - 4:30 pm PT, Packard Atrium**

-**Slides due: TBD**
+**Poster due: 2025/12/04, Thu, midnight PT**

-The Final presentation will be during the last class (note we will have a longer last class slot!). **The presentation will involve lightning talks: (short 5min talk + 5min QnA).**
+The Final presentation will be during the last class (note we will have a longer last class slot!). **The presentation will be held as a poster session.**

 Attendance is mandatory for the presentation. <!--In case you are not able to make it after 5:50pm on `12/06`, please inform us beforehand, and we will try to schedule your presentation earlier.--> You will work with your mentor on making sure the presentation is interesting and useful to your classmates :).

 **Guidelines**:

-- You need to submit your slide-deck by TBD<!--2pm PT on Wednesday (12/06)--> using [gradescope](https://www.gradescope.com/courses/1140353).
-Please submit a PDF of the slides. **No late days allowed for this submission!**
+- You need to submit your poster file by midnight PT on Thursday (12/04)--> using Gradescope.
+Please submit a PDF of the poster. **No late days allowed for this submission!**
 <!-- - We have divided you into three groups.
 We have tried to keep projects within a group closer to each other, specifically following group numbers correspond roughly to following areas -- Group 1: Lossless coders we saw in class and their optimizations, Group 2: Advanced lossless coders and Group 3: Compression and applications.
 You can check your groups in available [spreadsheet - see the presentations tab](https://docs.google.com/spreadsheets/d/1XhgCN3_LAaIHleKRIPZWmBJVAEO5Wgl-X0BCQ9tVcrQ/edit?usp=sharing). -->
-- You will have 5 minutes for your presentation, and 5 minutes for QnA.
-Here are some [guidelines](https://www.beautiful.ai/blog/lightning-talks-and-ignite-talks-a-beginners-guide) on how to give a good lightning talk.
+- You will have 5 minutes for your presentation<!-- , and 5 minutes for QnA .
+Here are some [guidelines](https://www.beautiful.ai/blog/lightning-talks-and-ignite-talks-a-beginners-guide) on how to give a good lightning talk-->.
-- You can assume you are presenting to peers who have taken the class and are aware of the basic terminology.
-Please use these 5 minutes to concisely convey what you have been working on with such an audience in mind, e.g. you don't have to explain entropy coding basics and/or image compression basics.
+- <!--You can assume you are presenting to peers who have taken the class and are aware of the basic terminology. -->Please use these 5 minutes to concisely convey what you have been working on with such an audience in mind, e.g. you don't have to explain entropy coding basics and/or image compression basics.
 You can use the allotted time to explain the algorithm you are working on, why is it exciting, what did you learn and show the results so-far.
 Main idea is to ensure you are able to convey the key ideas of your project to your peers.
-- You can use any presentation tool you like.
-We recommend using [Google Slides](https://www.google.com/slides/about/) or [PowerPoint](https://products.office.com/en-us/powerpoint).
-You can also use [LaTeX Beamer](https://www.overleaf.com/learn/latex/Beamer) if you are comfortable with it.
+- You can use any poster template you like. <!--We recommend using [Google Slides](https://www.google.com/slides/about/) or [PowerPoint](https://products.office.com/en-us/powerpoint).
+You can also use [LaTeX Beamer](https://www.overleaf.com/learn/latex/Beamer) if you are comfortable with it.-->
 - We plan to have some drinks and snacks for everyone during the presentation.
-We also plan to have pizza for dinner during the presentation. :)
+We also plan to have pizza during the presentation. :)
 - We will be making the projects public after the class ends.
 If you do not wish your project to be made publically available, please let us know.

 ### IV.
 Final report and code

-**Due: TBD**
+**Due: 2025/12/12 (NO LATE DAYS)**

 - The final submission involves a 4-5 page report on your project idea.
 It should introduce the problem, describe in detail the technical details, and also briefly talk about results and other implementation details.